 - Create an SPF record and check it using an SPF checker to make sure the record is functional and devoid of possible syntactical errors

 - Finally set up your domain with DMARC and enable DMARC reporting by configuring our DMARC report analyzer free

 The need for DMARC is evident when we notice the surge in cyber threats, especially the exploitation landscape in SMTP email communications.
 Therefore, DMARC has not only gained substantial importance in recent years but some companies are striving toward making it mandatory for their employees so as to prevent the loss of sensitive data and resources.
-Hence, it is time that you took into consideration its various benefits and shifted towards a safer email experience with DMARC.
+Hence, it is time that you take into consideration its various benefits and shift towards a safer email experience.